 - Scarring and ‘scalloping’ of the labial edge

-- Urinary tract symptoms, including incontinence of urine
+- Urinary tract symptoms, including urinary incontinence

 - Pelvic floor dysfunction